 What Do We Need to Know About Predictive Tests?

-Because autoantibodies are sometimes detected before symptoms begin, they may be useful for predicting disease onet.
+Because autoantibodies are sometimes detected before symptoms begin, they may be useful for predicting disease onset.
 Whether autoantibody tests can be used in this way depends on their sensitivity, specificity, and positive predictive value.
 (Source)

 Sensitivity of Prediction